Upper Crust Pizzeria

-The Upper Crust Pizzeria is an American pizzeria chain with four locations in the Boston area, and one in California.
+The Upper Crust Pizzeria is an American pizzeria chain with three locations in the Boston area.

 History

 Upper Crust was founded by Jordan Tobins in 2001.
 The first pizzeria opened in the Beacon Hill neighborhood on Charles Street in 2001.
 Josh Huggard and Brendan Higgins were co-owners from 2002 to 2012.

 It grew to 14 locations, some franchised, and developed a cult following before declaring bankruptcy in 2012.
-The company was purchased in 2013 by Quabbin Capital, a Boston based private equity firm investing in US manufacturing and consumer goods companies.
+The company was purchased on a 50-50 investor basis by Anthony Ackil's restaurant consulting firm, Streetlight Ventures, and Quabbin Capital, a Boston based private equity firm investing in US manufacturing and consumer goods companies.

 RJ Dourney, previously CEO of Così, was CEO from 2017 to 2019.
 In 2020, Quabbin sold half interest in the chain to Streetlight Capital Management.
 Anthony Ackil, a partner in Streetlight, became CEO in 2020, restoring the original recipes and adding fried chicken to the menu.